The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A debit may be an account entry representing money you owe a lender or money that has been taken from your deposit account.

 A debit card allows the account owner to access their funds electronically.
 Debit cards may be used to obtain cash from automated teller machines or purchase goods or services using point-of-sale systems.
 The use of a debit card involves immediate debiting and crediting of consumers' accounts.
-See also ATMS and EFTs.
+See related question ATMS and EFTs.

 A debt elimination scheme is a plan that is advertised as a way for an individual to eliminate various types of debt simply by paying someone a small fee compared to the amount of debt to be eliminated.
 These schemes are fraudulent.

 As a result of using a fraudulent scheme, individuals will lose money, could lose property, will damage their credit rating, and possibly incur additional debt.
 In addition, a creditor may take legal action against an individual to resolve a fraudulent attempt to eliminate debt.
 It is also possible for the victim to have identify theft occur by participating in such a fraudulent scheme.
-See also Debt Elimination and Fraudulent Schemes.
+See related question Debt Elimination and Fraudulent Schemes.

 Someone who owes monies to another party.